Quasinormal mode/grey-body factor correspondence for Kerr black holes: Introduction

 This paper is organized as follows.
 In Sec.~\ref{theofram}, we review the Teukolsky equations and their variants, discuss the application of the WKB method to Kerr BHs, and derive the QNM/GBF correspondence in the eikonal limit, including higher-order corrections.
 Section~\ref{Numexam} presents high-accuracy methods for computing QNMs and GBFs, and compares the results obtained from the correspondence with exact numerical calculations.
 We conclude in Sec.~\ref{conclusion} with a summary of our findings and possible directions for future work.
+Throughout this paper, we use geometric units $c = G =1$.